Fully packed quantum loop model on the square lattice: phase diagram and application for Rydberg atoms: Phase diagram and transitions

-Our data in Fig.~\ref{fig:fig2} (a), (b) and (c) indeed reveal $\phi_{1}$, $\phi_{2}$ and $\phi_3$ detect the LN-RP first order phase transition at $V=-0.35(3)$.
-And the small peak in $\phi_3$ around $V\sim 0.9$ in Fig.~\ref{fig:fig2} (c) seems to indicated the spontaneous breaking of an extra $\mathbb{Z}_2$ rotational symmetry with respect to the centers of a plaquette.
-This is a manifestation of an interesting RG flow path starting from the RK fixed point towards the RP fixed point, where along the way the Nambu-Goldstone (NG) fixed point of broken U(1) symmetry (which contains the further $\mathbb{Z}_2$ rotational symmetry inside a plaquette) is passed by (see the flow diagram in Fig.~\ref{fig:fig4} (a)).
-But since this RG flow is triggered by a dangerously irrelevant operator near the RK poin, as shown in the inset of Fig.~\ref{fig:fig2} (c), the $\phi_{3}$ at the peak around $V\sim 0.9$ eventually extrapoloated to 0 as a function of $L$ in a finite size analysis.
+Our data in Figs.~\ref{fig:fig2}(a), ~\ref{fig:fig2}(b), and ~\ref{fig:fig2}(c) reveal $\phi_{1}$, $\phi_{2}$ and $\phi_3$ detect the LN-RP first order phase transition at $V=-0.35(3)$ [and we further show a coexistence of both phases in the histogram in Figs.~\ref{fig:fig4}(c) and ~\ref{fig:fig4}(d)].
+And the small peak in $\phi_3$ around $V\sim 0.9$ in Fig.~\ref{fig:fig2}(c) seems to indicated the spontaneous breaking of an extra $\mathbb{Z}_2$ rotational symmetry with respect to the centers of a plaquette.
+However, this is a manifestation of an interesting RG flow path starting from the RK toward the RP fixed point, where along the way the Nambu-Goldstone (NG) fixed point of broken U(1) symmetry (which contains the further $\mathbb{Z}_2$ rotational symmetry inside a plaquette) is passed by [see the flow diagram in Fig.~\ref{fig:fig4}(a)].
+But since this RG flow is triggered by a (dangerously) irrelevant operator $\cos(4\pi h)$---translating from the dimer configuration to height variable (see below)---close to the RK point, the finite size scaling of $\phi_{3}$ versus $1/L$, shown in the inset of Fig.~\ref{fig:fig2}(c), clearly demonstrates that its peak value around $V\sim 0.9$ eventually extrapolates to zero as a function of $L$ in the TDL.

-Now that the RP phase does not break the lattice rotation but the translational symmetry.
-We design a new correlation function among the $t$-terms, $CT$\,$\equiv$\,$\langle t_i t_j \rangle$ where $i$ is the position of the lower-left site of each plaquette, to detect it. $CT$ is a correlation function of the off-diagonal operators and it captures the resonance of the parallel dimer pairs within a plaquette, hence the name RP phase.
-From the diagonal correlation of dimers, the RP phase is homogeneous through the lattice and in this sense, it is a new quantum state with {\it hidden} order.
-Similar hidden RP phase has recently been discoverd in the triangular QLM~\cite{yanFully2022}.
-The translational symmetry breaking in RP presents itself as the peak at $\mathbf{K}=(\pi,\pi)$ in the static structure factor of $CT_{\mathbf{q}=\mathbf{K}}$ shown in Fig.~\ref{fig:fig3} (a) as a function of $V$.
-Besides, its correlation ratio $R_{CT}=1-CT_{\mathbf{q'}}/CT_{\mathbf{q}=\mathbf{K}}$, where $CT_{\mathbf{q'}}$ is the average structure factor of the four momenta around $\mathbf{K}$ point, is shown in Fig.~\ref{fig:fig3} (b).
+Now that the RP phase does not break the lattice rotation but the translational symmetry, we find the true order parameter of the RP phase shall be computed from the correlation function of the off-diagonal $t$ terms of the Hamiltonian, $CT$\,$\equiv$\,$\langle t_i t_j \rangle$ where $i$ is the position of the lower-left site of each plaquette. $CT$ captures the resonance of the parallel dimer pairs within a plaquette, hence the name RP phase.
+Since the RP order is invisible from the diagonal probes such as $\phi_{1,2,3}$ and can only be seen via off-diagonal $CT$, it is a new quantum state with {\it hidden} order which is of interest to Rydberg experiments.
+The translational symmetry breaking in RP presents itself as $\mathbf{K}=(\pi,\pi)$ in the static structure factor $CT_{\mathbf{q}=\mathbf{K}}$ shown in Fig.~\ref{fig:fig3} (a).
+Besides, its correlation ratio $R_{CT}=1-CT_{\mathbf{q'}}/CT_{\mathbf{q}=\mathbf{K}}$, where $CT_{\mathbf{q'}}$ is the average structure factor of the four momenta around $\mathbf{K}$ point, is shown in Fig.~\ref{fig:fig3}(b).